-Have you been seeking information on how to become a counselor in Pennsylvania?
+Have you been seeking information on how to become an LPC in Pennsylvania?
 We have compiled some important information for you.

 Pennsylvania usually requires a Master’s degree to work as a professional counselor.
 Take your time to design the best game plan to create the career of your choice.

-Future Counselor: For Student in Pennsylvania High School or Pennsylvania High School Graduate
+Future LPC: For Student in Pennsylvania High School or Pennsylvania High School Graduate